-Scotland's town centres and local high streets are a source of business, services, employment, residential and leisure activity for their local populations, acting as the hearts of their local communities.
+Scotland's town centres and local high streets are a source of business, services, employment, residential and leisure activity for their local communities.
 They are a key contributor to the national economy, supporting achievement of the Government's purpose of supporting sustainable economic growth across the whole of Scotland for the benefit of all.

 To be vital and sustainable, towns and businesses need to be able to respond to local needs and changing circumstances in order to be competitive and attractive centres.

-In these challenging economic times it is the activity in Scotland's town centres that will be the first indication of recovery, providing sustainable reassurance that local economies are once again witnessing positive signs of growth.
+In these challenging economic times it is this positive activity in Scotland's town centres that will be the first indication of recovery, providing reassurance that local economies are once again witnessing signs of growth.